 Objective: Earn new customers from new product launching events

 - KR1: Use the Facebook channel to get 600 potential guests to the event

 - KR2: Collect information on 250 leads at the event

 The Bottom Line

-Whether it is OKR or KPI, it will also be an indispensable support tool to help businesses track each employee’s changing activities in the digital era.
+So, which one is better?
+KPI vs OKR?
+Whether OKR or KPI, it will also be an indispensable support tool to help businesses track employees’ changing activities in the digital era.

 Therefore, KPI versus OKR?
-It really doesn’t matter!
-AhaSlides believes that, depending on business requirements, managers and leaders will know how to choose the right methods or combine them, to help businesses grow sustainably.
+It doesn’t matter!
+AhaSlides believes that, depending on business requirements, managers and leaders will know how to choose the proper methods or combine them to help businesses grow sustainably.